 - Is suitable for all ages,

-- It’s also one of the only creams that actually works and leaves her skin feeling amazing.
+- It’s also one of the only creams that actually work and leaves her skin feeling amazing.

 2. Choosing the right sun cream

-Many sun creams that have a tropical smell may smell nice but they really don’t help with eczema prone skin.
+Many sun creams that have a tropical smell may smell nice but they really don’t help with eczema-prone skin.
 It can actually dry them out.
-I have searched for ages to find the right sun cream for Ava .
+I have searched for ages to find the right sun cream for Ava.
 I have tried all the top brands and even supermarket ones.
-None of them have been overly great .
+None of them has been overly great.
 That was until we tried SunSense.

 A little more about SunSense products

 - They are rated at the highest UV protection available in Australia and is suitable for all ages and skin types,

 - They are formulated using the highest quality ingredients,